Upgrade Your Indiana Real Estate Appraiser License

 - Must meet the experience requirement for the applying level of licensure

 - For Certified Residential level: A minimum of an Associates Degree OR 21 college semester hours in specific subject matters is also required.

 - For Certified General level: A minimum of a Bachelors Degree OR 30 college semester hours in specific subject matters is also required.

 - Satisfactory completion of the state examination

 - Submit application, required documents (including criminal background check), and associated fees.

 Indiana Appraisal Education Requirements:

-- 90 hours for the Trainee Appraiser which consist of the following courses: Basic Appraisal Principles (30 hours), Basic Appraisal Procedures (30 hours), 15 Hour National USPAP Course or its equivalent (15 hours), 15 hours of electives from Board approved courses
+- 75 hours for the Trainee Appraiser which consists of the following courses: Basic Appraisal Principles (30 hours), Basic Appraisal Procedures (30 hours), 15 Hour National USPAP Course or its equivalent.
+In addition, any Supervisor/Trainee Course (approved by the board or AQB).

 - 200 Hours for the Certified Residential Real Property Appraiser which consist of the same 90 hours of Trainee Appraiser education AND: Residential Market Analysis and Highest and Best Use (15 hours), Residential Appraiser Site Valuation and Cost Approach (15 hours), Residential Report Writing and Case Studies (15 Hours), Residential Sales Comparison and Income Approach (30 hours) Statistics, Modeling and Finance (15 hours), Advanced Residential Application and Case Studies (15 hours), Appraisal Subject Matter Electives (20 hours)